php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-optional"></a>
 #### `optional()` {#collection-method}

-The `optional` function accepts any argument and allows you to access properties on that object.
-If the given object is `null`, accessing a property will return `null` instead of causing an error:
+The `optional` function accepts any argument and allows you to access properties or call methods on that object.
+If the given object is `null`, properties and methods will return `null` instead of causing an error:

     return optional($user->address)->street;

     {!! old('name', optional($user)->name) !!}

-You can also call methods on the returned object.
-As with property access, if the given object is `null`, calling a method will return `null` instead of causing an error:

-    return optional($user)->getTwitterProfile();

-If the method you want to call is not actually on the object itself, you can pass a Closure to `optional` as its second argument:

-    return optional(User::find($id), function ($user) {
-        return TwitterApi::findUser($user->twitter_id);
-    });

-If the given object is not `null`, the Closure will be called and its return value will be returned as is.
-If the given object is actually `null`, the Closure will not be called, and `optional` will return `null` instead of causing an error.

 <a name="method-policy"></a>
 #### `policy()` {#collection-method}